enriquecastl/angular-mocks-utils/README.md

 ```

-You can also register a group of directives and filters
+You can also fake a group of directives and filters in an easy way

 ```js